ros2/ros2_tracing/README.md

 ## Tracing

 The steps above will not lead to trace data being generated, and thus they will have no impact on execution.
-LTTng has to be enabled.
+LTTng has to be configured for tracing.
 The packages in this repo provide two options.

 ### Trace command